BurakBoz/wp-clean/README.md

 You can use / distribute the clean archive.

 It can delete itself after finished the task you can set it by changing $deleteAfterFinish = true;

-If you are able to read code, please read before using it.
-Its only ~430 lines.